 I prefer after years of shaving my back to a dry shave.
 Just simply take my shirt off and start shaving.
 It is that simple.
 No need to complicate things.
 Granted you got a good back shaver that is coupled with dry shaving and for me, it is the cat’s ass and the bee’s knees all rolled into one.
 No prepping just shaving and a little sweeping up the bathroom floor and I am all done in under 10 minutes.
 Easy peasy lemon squeezy.

 Sure I have tried it in the shower and also tried shaving my back with shaving cream.
-Didn’t like it especially using shaving cream too messy and did nothing to really help, it actually made it a lot harder, which I hate.
+Didn’t like it, especially using shaving cream too messy and it did nothing to really help, it actually made it a lot harder, which I hate.
 I want things simple.
 This is what dry shaving for me is, simple and easy.

 I fell into misinformation when I first got into back shaving, many years ago.
 Websites would tell me to prep my skin, shave in the shower, or worst yet use shaving cream when I shaved my back.
 I actually believed this stuff, mislead and ill-informed in the beginning.
 But I steadily broke down these walls of falsity.

 But that being said try it all yourself and see what you prefer.
 Maybe you will like shaving your back in the shower.
 Who knows?
 I will refrain from trying to tell you to use shaving cream because that is just a mess and a whole lot of frustration.
 Nobody needs that.
 But try it if you want to see how little it actually does for you.

 The Pros & Cons of Wet Shaving Your Back